ouonline/luacpp/README.md

 # Notes

+* Class member functions should be called with colon operator, in the form of `object:func(...)`, to ensure the object itself is the first argument passed to func.
+Otherwise you need to do it manually, like `object.func(object, ...)`.
 * Currently `luacpp` doesn't support passing and returning values by reference.
 Only bool/int/float/pointer/LuaRefObject are supported.
 You should export functions with supported types.

 -----